andydevs/fractool/docs/index.md

 ![GUI](gui.svg)

-Should use a generic software or can be a multi-platform system
+~~Should use a generic software or can be a multi-platform system~~

+Planning on using wxWidgets lib

 - Real time display of fractal view
 - Select between different algorithms